A pick-a-path story

 I was the kid with too much energy - the fidgety lad on the mat, the jumper-off-roofs who could run all day and never slow down.
 Maybe I’ve blocked it out but I don’t recall being disruptive.
 School reports certainly referred to my supposed need to “try harder”.
 I tried alright, but it didn’t really work.
 Since my teens I’ve been a competitive cyclist, long-distance triathlete, ultra-marathon runner …….. and yet I wasn’t diagnosed with ADHD until my early 40s.
 How is that possible?!

-Probably my cunning ability to hide who I was in order to fit-in to the norms and expectations of a world not designed for minds like mine.
+Probably my cunning ability to hide who I was in order to fit-in to the norms and expectations of a world not designed for minds like mine, and I grew up desperate to fit in knowing I didn’t, couldn’t and might never fit.
 Society and the systems that govern it have all been built by the masses for the masses, and I simply don’t naturally fit in to some of the norms of society.
 I’ve had to find my own ways to make me fit.
-This is what I mean by living at the edge of the bell-curve (you can read more about this in a rant I wrote in 2019 here).
+This is what I mean by living at the edge of the bell-curve.
+This also means I believed I had to ‘play the game’, which meant not being 100% me.

 I think a little differently to most and that allows me to see opportunities others miss.
 I’m a dreamer and a connector of seemingly random ideas.
 I’m a curious questioner interested in what’s possible and why people behave the way they do in a given situation.
 People fascinate me.